Lotus-Gaming-DE/wcr-extractor/README.md

 Trait descriptions are stored in `data/categories.json` under the `descriptions` field.
 The `core_trait` object of each unit lists `attack_id` and `type_id`, which map to the same trait IDs used in `trait_ids`.
+The helper function `fetch_unit_details()` now expects the category mappings as a dictionary argument so that callers can load the data only once with `load_categories()` and reuse it across multiple units.

 Das optionale Feld `army_bonus_slots` listet die Boni, die eine Einheit in der unteren Reihe des Armeefensters gewähren kann.
 Sind solche Angaben vorhanden,